ML4ITS/mtad-gat-pytorch/README.md

 - For contact, feel free to use axel.harstad@gmail.com or williamkvaale@gmail.com

 ## Key Notes
-- We include the option to use the recently proposed *GATv2* instead of standard GAT
+- By default we use the recently proposed [*GATv2*](https://arxiv.org/abs/2105.14491), but include the option to use the standard GAT
 - Instead of using a Variational Auto-Encoder (VAE) as the Reconstruction Model, we use a GRU-based decoder.
 - For thresholding we implement three methods:
   - peaks-over-threshold (POT) as in the original paper
-  - thresholding method from Telemanom (https://github.com/khundman/telemanom)
+  - thresholding method proposed by [Hundman et. al.](https://arxiv.org/abs/1802.04431)
   - brute-force method that searches through "all" possible thresholds and picks the one that gives highest F1 score
 - Parts of our code should be credited to the following:
   - OmniAnomaly for preprocessing methods and evaluation methods (including POT)